 Causes and frequency of in-flight fainting

-Back home, I did some research and paid a visit to my doctor to figure out how to avoid fainting next time I fly.
+Back home, I did some research and paid a visit to my doctor to figure out how to avoid fainting the next time I fly.
 All my medical tests checked out normally.
 So I turned to online searches which reaped a heap of references and personal testimonies of passengers like myself.

 One flight attendant, who was also an RN, confirmed that fainting is very common.
 “Basically, it occurs when you have been sitting for a long period and your blood concentrates in the lower extremities,” she wrote.
 “You start to feel dizzy, nauseous and so you try to head for the lav.
 Ninety-nine percent of fainting occurs right outside the lav.
 Once your body goes horizontal, blood flows equally throughout and you wake up.
-I’ve seen it more on long haul flights …”
+I’ve seen it more on long-haul flights …”

-On-line publication Aviation Health notes that, “Passengers on long-haul flights seated at the rear of aircraft like the Airbus 340 and Boeing 767 seemed more likely to experience dizziness and fainting on planes.
+On-line publication Aviation Health notes that “Passengers on long-haul flights seated at the rear of aircraft like the Airbus 340 and Boeing 767 seemed more likely to experience dizziness and fainting on planes.
 This temporary loss of consciousness through deficient blood supply to the brain can occur after a meal.
 It also occurs when a passenger rises after prolonged sitting.
 An additional factor is the oxygen deficiency of the cabin.
 A small drop in blood pressure may have a significant effect on cerebral function.
 Alcohol, too, raises the blood flow to the intestines and the heart rate.”

 In-flight medical emergencies are increasing